AMSP-04/NETN-TMR/NETN-TMR.md

 - Transfer between Virtual and Constructive simulations
 - Transfer between hi- and low-fidelity models
 - Transfer to allow backup, maintenance or load-balancing
-- Transfer of certain attributes to functional models such as movement, damage assessment etc.
+- Transfer of certain attributes to functional models such as movement, damage assessment.

 ### Scope